ssato/python-anyconfig/docs/introduction.rst

   - anyconfig.dump() dumps a configuration file from a dict or dict-like object represents configuration
   - anyconfig.dumps() dumps a configuration string from a dict or dict-like object represents configuration

+- Open configuration files:

+  - anyconfig.open() open configuration files with suitable flags and return file/file-like objects, and this object can be passed to the anyconfig.load().

 - Schema validation and generation of configuration files:

   - anyconfig.validate() validates configuration loaded with anyconfig.load() with JSON schema [#]_ (object) also loaded with anyconfig.load(). anyconfig.load() may help loading JSON schema file[s] in any formats anyconfig supports.